 If you are using pots or other containers you can retain and conserve water by lining them using sphagnum moss or similar.

-A common occurrence in dry climates is that of have highly alkaline soil and caliches (cement-like calcium carbonate layers) which can be challenging to even the most experienced and hardest of gardeners.
+A common occurrence in dry climates is that of have highly alkaline soil and caliches (cement-like calcium carbonate layers).
+These types of soils can be challenging to even the most experienced and hardest of gardeners.

 If you are in an area with shallow caliche layer then you are likely to have healthier growths if you use raised beds.